 NEETs and Business Development

-Use data to inform the shape of products and services.
+Use data to inform the shape of products and services for the youth market.

 Finding specific information about target markets can be tricky.
 Many organisations make assumptions about the youth, where they are from and what they need.

 As a consultant I provide clients with market insights they may not know or have not previously considered.
 Conventional and alternative sources of information can drive product and service design.
 Heard about the Siyaka Report?
 (2016):

 …despite significant investments into the education system, learners from Quintile 1-3 schools (still largely catering for African learners) continue to achieve at far lower rates than their Quintile 5 counterparts (where white learners are more represented).
 Research demonstrates how learners from the lower quintiles consistently exit the education system and fall either into unemployment or are only able to access low paying, low skilled jobs.

 …Quintile 5 counterparts exit the schooling system and transition quite smoothly into higher or further education and onto jobs; often jobs that have a clear pathway to professional and/or managerial positions.